Chenwei-Niu/COMP6442-Fake-Carsales/items/report.md

   - [SearchFriendActivity.class](../Buy/app/src/main/java/com/example/buy/activity/SearchFriendActivtiy.class )

   **UI design**:  I decided on the UI for most of the program and finished it.
-Our program uses a commercially available one, with the top displaying the content and the navi bar below allowing us to jump to the corresponding position.
+Our program uses a commercially available one, with the top displaying the content and the navigation bar below allowing us to jump to the corresponding position.
 Therefore, I propose to use a fragment to jump from one main page to another.